WaterlooRobotics/mobilerobotics/matlab_simulation/05-estimation/fastSLAM/README.txt

 1. ROOT is run_fastSLAM.m.
 The code execution starts from here.

-2. Uncomment/comment the fastSLAM or fastSLAM2 functions calls in run_fastSLAM to run individual code.
+2. Change the name of the funtion to fastSLAM2 to execute fastSLAM2.0 instead of 1.0

 3. the staticMap.m can be replaced for newFeatures.